 The Everglades is an internationally recognized ecosystem that covers approximately 9000 square kilometers (3480 square miles) in South Florida and represents the largest subtropical wetland in the United States.
 The historic Everglades extended from the south shore of Lake Okeechobee to the mangrove estuaries of Florida Bay.
 More than half of the original system has been lost to drainage and development (Davis and Ogden, 1994), including the Everglades Agricultural Area (EAA) located south of Lake Okeechobee.
-Today's remaining Everglades, which are primarily included within the boundaries of the Everglades Protection Area (EPA), are comprised of the Everglades National Park (Park), including Florida Bay and the Water Conservation Areas (WCAs), which include WCA-1, WCA-2A, WCA-2B, WCA-3A and WCA-3B (Figure 1-1).
-These areas are the primary targets of the Everglades restoration and are described in the next section of the Report, followed by descriptions of areas adjacent to the EPA.
+Today's remaining Everglades, generally referred to throughout this Report as the Everglades Protection Area (EPA), are comprised of Everglades National Park (Park), including Florida Bay, and the Water Conservation Areas (WCAs), which include WCA-1, WCA-2A, WCA-2B, WCA-3A and WCA-3B (Figure 1-1).